modir/using-laminas-framework-book/version2/docs/forms.md

 name of the route ("application"), and the second one is the array of parameters to pass to the router.
 These identify the web page where you redirect the user.

-I> We will prepare the controller's action and view template for the *Thank You* I> page a little bit later.
+> We will prepare the controller's action and view template for the *Thank You*
+> page a little bit later.

 In line 37, we pass the form model through the `$form` variable to the view template.
 The view template will access this variable and will use it for rendering the form (and possible